DTJF/libpruio/src/doc/_2_preparation.md

 `modprobe` can handle loading intelligently.
 But the downside is that you have to re-build and re-install the module each time when the kernel changes (ie. when `apt upgrade` installs a kernel update).
-Anyway, that' the Debian policy.
-Execute
+Anyway, that's the Debian policy, we've to follow.
+So execute

     sudo make lkm-install

-to install the module and a systemd service to load it.
-Additionally a new seystem group named `pruio` gets created.
-See section \ref sSecLKM for further information.
+to install the module binary and additionally a systemd service (`/etc/systemd/???`) auto-loading that module at boot time.
+Additionally a new system group named `pruio` gets created.
+See section
+\ref sSecLKM for further information.

 Afterwards the LKM will be tainted to the kernel and the pinmuxing features are ready to use.
-The systemd service will auto-load the module in further bootings.
+The module also ba available in further bootings.
+Find in section \ref sSecLKM details on dissable/re-enable auto-loading and/or activating the LKM during the current session.

-To uninstall that the LKM execute
+To uninstall the LKM and the systemd service execute

     sudo make lkm-uninstall